 All filers shall affirmatively certify compliance with the redaction requirements in Rule 84.015 when a document is filed.
 Rule 84.015(e).
-A Redaction Certification is available on the Missouri Supreme Court's website.

 IV.
-NOTICE OF APPEAL

-A. FILING THE NOTICE OF APPEAL
+NOTICE OF APPEAL A. FILING THE NOTICE OF APPEAL

 Generally, in criminal and civil appeals, the notice of appeal is filed with the clerk of the trial court no later than ten days after the judgment becomes final.
 Rules 30.01(a) and 81.04(a).